-In the Sept27 2012 post, I addressed the point-of-view dynamics behind why we feel empathy for anti-heroes in movies.
+by GARY YAMASAKI In a previous post, I addressed the point-of-view dynamics behind why we feel empathy for anti-heroes in movies.
 In this post, I will explore the possibility that the Acts 9 depiction of Saul of Taursus characterizes him as a biblical example of an anti-hero.

 Saul first appears in Acts in the scene of the stoning of Stephen, receiving just a mention as a bystander at whose feet those doing the stoning put their cloaks (7:58).
 This represents a mere implicit indication that his sympathies lie with those engaged in the stoning, and explicit confirmation follows shortly thereafter in the form of a declaration by the Lukan narrator that Saul approved of the stoning (8:1).
 This begins a negative characterization of Saul, though 8:1 does not go so far as to depict him as a full-fledged villain.
 However, the next mention of Saul a chapter later does accomplish exactly that, as chapter 9 opens with a statement that he is not only breathing murderous threats against the followers of Jesus, but is even starting to engage in overt actions against them, in the form of seeking out authority to arrest any of them he might find in Damascus (9:1-2).

-Because Saul is depicted as a villain, we would expect the narrator to use point-of-view crafting distances the readers from him, and as the Sept25 2012 post points out, such distancing is accomplished through providing the readers with an objective experience of the character.
+Because Saul is depicted as a villain, we would expect the narrator to use point-of-view crafting to distance the readers from him, and such distancing is accomplished through providing the readers with an objective experience of the character.
 And that is what we find as we examine the way Saul is characterized up to the first part of 9:2; we are given an entirely external view of him, a view limited just to what an objective observer could see.

 The content of verse 4 is also significant to informational-plane dynamics of point of view.
-As the Oct25 2012 post points out, a narrator’s causing a convergence between the information databases of readers and a particular character—that is, limiting the readers to only the information possessed by the character—forces the readers to experience the events of the story line through the same informational point of view as the character.
+A narrator’s causing a convergence between the information databases of readers and a particular character—that is, limiting the readers to only the information possessed by the character—forces the readers to experience the events of the story line through the same informational point of view as the character.
 And this is another way of providing readers with a subjective experience of a character.

 Examination of verse 4 reveals that just such a convergence between the information databases of reader and character exists.
 First, it is clear Saul is not aware of the identity of the speaker of the words reported in verse 4, for he needs to ask about that identity in the following verse.
 Further, the readers are not privy to this information either, for the report of the words spoken are introduced just with the words “he heard a voice,” with no indication of whose voice it is.
 This creates a convergence between the databases of the readers and Saul, thus enhancing the readers’ subjective experience of Saul.